agyurjin/rich_alignment/README.md

 ## Introduction

-The developed approch is to use Fast Monte Carlo (FastMC) RICH simulation output and find best RICH alignment parameters that describes reconstructed tracks.
-The code provides functions to create geometry and optical files combinations to do reconstruction, train neural network model with FastMC reconstruction output and find minima, which is best set of parameters that produce best results for the reconstructed chi-square topolpgies.
+The developed approch is to use Fast Monte Carlo (FastMC) RICH simulation or CLAS12 RICH reconstructed variation outputs and find best RICH alignment parameters that describes reconstructed tracks.
+The code provides functions to create geometry and optical files combinations to do reconstruction, train neural network model and find best RICH alignment parameters.

 ## Input JSONs